Course Outline

 Comparison of iterative methodologies

-Agile approach in construction projects
+The Agile approach in construction projects

-Interdisciplinary work
+Interdisciplinary teamwork

 Shared responsibility

-Self-organization in site teams
+Self-organization in field teams

-Adaptation of Agile to non-IT environments
+Adapting Agile to non-IT environments

 Exercise: Designing an iterative cycle for construction deliverables.

-Module 5: Scrum adapted to Construction Projects
+Module 5: Scrum Adapted for Construction Projects

 What is Scrum?